chandanhpcic/docs/source/manual/ips.rst

 URLHaus List
 ++++++++++++

-OPNsense version 18.1.7 introduced the URLHaus List from abuse.ch which collects compromised sites distributing malware.
+Reticen8 version 18.1.7 introduced the URLHaus List from abuse.ch which collects compromised sites distributing malware.

 See for details: https://urlhaus.abuse.ch/